Leading Small Group: Membership and staffing

 LSGs bring together leading party, government and military officials to discuss issues, exchange ideas and make policy recommendations to the Politburo and its Standing Committee.
 Academic specialists and influential journalists may also participate in LSGs.
 Not all LSGs operate at ministerial level; some may operate with lower-level officials.
 In recent years, LSGs have provided an important vehicle for individual leaders to direct policy.
 They enable the top leadership to exercise direct control over the management of key policy areas.
+The most significant LSGs, use "Commission" in their names, for example, the National Security Commission.

 The Xi Jinping era has seen the creation of a number of many new LSGs to push forward key elements of his agenda and overcome obstacles within China's bureaucracy.
 Under Xi, eight new Party LSGs and 21 new State Council LSGs were created shortly after he took power in 2012.
 Xi's personal chairing of nine LSGs – an unprecedented number – has reflected his drive to centralize power in his own hands.
 This has provided a means for Xi to circumvent China's collective leadership through domination of the LSGs.

 Details of the current membership and even the number of existing LSGs are rarely disclosed, though some historical information about LSGs in earlier decades has been released within China.
 They are not included in publicly available organisation charts or descriptions of government institutions, due to their sensitivity as instruments of leadership.
 The flexible nature of LSGs mean that their membership and structure can be subject to considerable changes and moves within the Chinese power structure.

 LSGs have no permanent staff and instead rely on their General Offices (办公室 (bangongshi)) to manage daily operations and for research and policy recommendations.
 Consequently, the effectiveness of an LSG often depends on the effectiveness of its General Office.